As with every business venture, before a franchise sees profit, there are costs.

 Making the decision to convert a business into a franchise is always complex and there are immense costs involved in franchising business in North Carolina.
 Merely deciding on whether to take this step can cost many thousands of dollars.
 Performing feasibility studies and securing your trademark may require many months of work and could involve the hiring of experts and paying fees to other parties.

 Additionally, owners must create legal documents such as a Franchise Disclosure Document and franchise agreement.
-While there are certainly costs to starting a franchised business, if it is done correctly, you stand to gain a whole new independent, and passive revenue stream as your business expands to the next level.
+While there are certainly costs involved in franchising a business if it is done correctly, you stand to gain a whole new independent, and passive revenue stream as your business expands to the next level.
 Call our office today to schedule a consultation and prepare your business for tomorrow.